-Based on S. 2(1) of Ontario Land Transfer tax Act, Ontario’s Land Transfer Tax (LTT) applies to all transfers of land in Ontario upon registration of the conveyance, with few exceptions.
+Based on S. 2(1) of the Ontario Land Transfer tax Act, Ontario’s Land Transfer Tax (LTT) applies to all transfers of land in Ontario upon registration of the conveyance, with few exceptions.
 Whenever one acquires land or acquires a beneficial interest in land, they incur land transfer tax.
 This tax is based on the amount paid for the land, in addition to the amount remaining on any mortgage or debt assumed.
 Due to the major concerns over tax avoidance, Bill 14 Building Opportunity and Securing our Future Act amended the Land Transfer Tax to set out a general anti-avoidance rule for transactions that are completed after May 1, 2014.
-Below are the few instances where Land Transfer Tax may not apply.
+Below are the few instances where the Land Transfer Tax may not apply.

 Transfers of Land Between Affiliated Corporations

 Section 3(9) of the Act provides for the deferral and possible cancellation of the LTT between affiliated corporation if the following conditions are met:

 (a) Before the thirtieth day after the date of disposition of the interest in land, the corporation applies to the Minister for the deferral with an undertaking that for a period of at least thirty-six consecutive months immediately following the date of the disposition:

 (i) the corporations will continue to be affiliates of each other.

 (ii) The corporation acquiring the interest will retain it.